gavinlyonsrepo/ERM19264_UC1609_PICO/README.md

 | X_HELLO | Hello world , Basic usage |
 | X_MISC | Fonts + graphics + FPS test & misc functions, rotate , scroll,  etc |
 | X_BITMAP | Shows use of bitmaps methods  |

+## Notes and Issues

+Some users have reported the LCD not initialising correctly with this software.
+It was found that by adjusting the UC1609_ADDRESS_SET setting from 0x02 to 0x01. it resolved problem.
+This setting is on line 41 of ERM19264_UC1609.h file.
+See [ github issue 4](https://github.com/gavinlyonsrepo/ERM19264_UC1609/issues/4) for details.
+I suspect the root cause is different versions of product on market.
+In a future version I will allow user to adjust this setting in "LCDbegin" method parameters.